unwriter/memochicken/README.md

 Here's how it works.

-1. Moneybutton: Construct a BCH transaction using Moneybutton
+1. **Moneybutton:** Construct a BCH transaction using [Moneybutton](https://moneybutton.com)
-2. Memo.cash: The transaction is a Memo.cash topic post (0x6d0c) as described at https://memo.cash/protocol
+2. **Memo.cash:** The transaction is a Memo.cash post (0x6d02) with a hashtag "#memochicken" as described at https://memo.cash/protocol
-3. Bitsocket: Memochicken has a relayer server daemon component that uses [Bitsocket](https://bitsocket.org) to monitor the blockchain, ONLY to listen to `0x6d0c` transactions that make a payment to the Memochicken relayer server.
+3. **Bitsocket:** Memochicken has a relayer server daemon component that uses [Bitsocket](https://bitsocket.org) to monitor the blockchain, ONLY to listen to `0x6d02` transactions that make a payment to the Memochicken relayer server.
-4. Handcash: When a relevant Bitsocket event comes in, the Memochicken relayer looks to see if the amount is more than 50cents.
-If it is, it creates an additional transaction to tha Handcash handle `$chicken` and broadcasts it.
+4. **Handcash:** When a relevant Bitsocket event comes in, the Memochicken relayer looks to see if the amount is more than 50cents.
+If it is, it creates an additional transaction to tha [Handcash](https://handcash.io) handle `$chicken` and broadcasts it.
-5. CryptoCandy: The [Crypto Candy Machine](https://www.iozeta.com/product/cryptocandy/) set up by [Spencer Lambert](https://twitter.com/SpencerLambert) dispenses chicken feed.
+5. **CryptoCandy:** The [Crypto Candy Machine](https://www.iozeta.com/product/cryptocandy/) set up by [Spencer Lambert](https://twitter.com/SpencerLambert) dispenses chicken feed.
 Chickens overcome hunger.
-6. Twitch: The $chicken handle is being livecasted on Twitch at https://www.twitch.tv/redpepper261.
+6. **Twitch:** The `$chicken` handle is being livecasted on Twitch at https://www.twitch.tv/redpepper261.
 This app embeds the Twitch stream to provide a single page all-in-one experience.

 # Why the complexity?

 ## 1. Why Moneybutton?

 The [Memo.cash](https://memo.cash) website doesn't have a way to natively attach funds to each message.
 But guess what?
 There's a loophole.
 Since every post is a transaction, you can attach another output to every Memo.cash message.

+You can do this by building a 3rd party Memo app like Memochicken and inheriting Memo.cash protocol but attaching additional Bitcoin transaction outputs.
+(I use the [datacash](https://github.com/unwriter/datacash) for server-side transactions and [databutton](https://github.com/unwriter/databutton) for the client-side to incorporate Moneybutton.

-This means you can do all kinds of things on top of Memo, such as sending money (WITHOUT even changing the Memo protocol itself!)
+This means you can do all kinds of things on top of Memo, such as sending money (**NO change to the Memo protocol needed!**)

 ## 2. Why Bitsocket?

 [Bitsocket](https://bitsocket.org) is the core glue that puts everything together.
 Bitsocket the realtime API for bitcoin, built with 100% open web technologies such as SSE (Server Sent Events).
 It lets you subscribe to all kinds of transaction patterns using a Turing complete Bitcoin query language called [Bitquery](https://docs.bitdb.network/docs/query_v3)

 Here's the bitsocket query that listens to all the Memo.cash post transactions with a hashtag "#memochicken", and transforms the transaction into a custom push notification.

 You can learn more about bitsocket [here](https://bitsocket.org)